anthansson/anthansson/README.md

   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>
 </h1>

-### :man_technologist: About Me :
-I am a software engineer from Sweden.

-- 🧙🏼‍♂️ I’m working as a full stack developer, with a focus on backend development.
+- 🧙🏼‍♂️ I’m working as a backend developer.

-- 🌞 In my free time, I like working out, and enjoy most action sports.
-I especially love diving.
+- 🌞 In my free time, I like to go on adventures.
+I especially love climbing and diving.

 - 📫 How to reach me:
   > anthansson@icloud.com